tushar-sharma/tushar-sharma.github.io/_posts/2026-04-27-build-and-deploy-youtube-to-mp3-converter.md

 I often find myself searching for websites to convert YouTube videos to MP3.
 Most of these sites are full of spam and annoying ads, so I decided to build a simple website and learn along the way.<!-- truncate_here -->

+I often find myself searching for websites to convert YouTube videos to MP3.
+Most of these sites are full of spam and annoying ads, so I decided to build a simple website and learn along the way.

 <div style="text-align: center; margin: 20px 0;">
   <a href="https://nsstrangeheisenberge569cdbf-container-vigorous-torvalds.functions.fnc.fr-par.scw.cloud" target="_blank" rel="noopener noreferrer" style="display: inline-block; padding: 12px 24px; background-color: #39c; color: white; text-decoration: none; border-radius: 5px; font-weight: bold; font-size: 18px;">Live Demo</a>
 </div>

-Use this project only for content you have permission to download and convert.
+> Use this project only for content you have permission to download and convert.

 ## Architecture at a Glance